Wade008/T3A1---Workbook/WadeDoolan_T3A1.md

 ### General GitHub/Git workflow

 In their local environments, each developer must ensure their copy of the main project code is up-to-date before starting on each new feature/issue.
-While on the main branch, they can do this using a ```git pull``` or other commands like ```git fetch origin``` and ```get reset --hard origin/main```.
+While on the main branch, they can do this using a ```git pull``` or other commands like ```git fetch origin``` and ```get reset --hard origin/main``` (Atlassian, 2022a).

-When starting work on a new feature or issue each developer could follow the source control follow recommended by GitHub (GitHub Docs, 2022a).
+Once their local environment is up-to-date, each developer could follow the source control follow recommended by GitHub when starting on new feature/issue (GitHub Docs, 2022a).
 These steps are outlined below:

-1.

-(GitHub Docs, 2022a)

-(Atlassian, 2022b)
+1. Create a new branch and name the branch appropriately, so it's easy to identify the feature or issue being developed.
+For example, ```git checkout -b new-menu-feature```.
+2. Each developer works on the feature code on their local feature branch, ensuring they commit regularly.
+For this they can use the following commands: ```git add .```, ```git commit -m "message"```.
+The feature branch should be pushed to the remote repository on a regular basis, allowing the project lead and other developers to track the progress of the feature/issue branch.
+All local updates can be pushed to the remote repo using, ```git push -u origin new-menu-feature```.
+3. The project lead and other developers might review the commits that have been pushed up to the remote repo feature branch.
+Changes can then be made locally in response to the ongoing feedback and then pushed back up to the feature branch in GitHub
+4. When a developer has finished working on the feature or issue they commit locally and push to the remote branch.
+At this point they submit a pull request to merge the new branch onto the main branch.
+This triggers a review by other developers, including the project lead to review the code before it is merged into the main branch.
+5. A developer then need to address all the feedback provided from the review.
+When this has been done and the merge request is accepted, the developer will merge the feature or issue branch onto the main branch.
+This typically involves moving to the main branch, updating the local main branch inline with the remote and then merging the feature/issue branch onto the main branch.
+The following commands can be used to achieve this.
+    - Move to the main branch:```git checkout main```
+    - update the local version of main inline with the central version: ``` git pull```
+    - merge the local feature branch onto local main: ```git pull origin new-menu-feature```
+    - pushing all updates back to the central repository: ```git push```
+6. It is recommended by GitHub to delete the feature/issue branch after it has been successfully merged onto the main branch.
+This is to ensure other developers don't accidentally start using an old branch.
+Notably, the pull request and commit history for the branch will not be deleted.

+(Atlassian 2022a; GitHub Docs 2022a)

 <hr>